lpoto/discord-utility-bot/README.md

 	- Read Message History

 * optional:
-	- Manage Roles (adding and removing roles with reactions)
+	- Manage Roles (adding and removing roles with buttons)
-	- Manage Messages (clearing chat, removing reactions when hosting games,...)
+	- Manage Messages (clearing chat)

 ## using the code